 Backups or Slow Draining

 If you notice slow draining upon flushing the toilet or using the sink, this is likely an indication of damaged pipes.
-Be sure to choose your cleaning products carefully, (and how much of them you use) as some contain sulfuric acid, which can also cause significant damage to cast iron pipes.
+Be sure to choose your cleaning products carefully, (and how much of them you use) as some contain sulfuric acid, which can also cause significant damage to cast iron plumbing pipes.

 Indentations Or Sagging